 Talk Three: Monday, January 29th, 2018.
 (34 min) Audio

 Scriptures, Sutras, Invocations – Chanted, Spoken, Unspoken

 This series of Three Talks was given by Reverend Helen Cummings during July 2017.
-You may contact Rev. Helen with any questions you might about the talks.

 Resources: Reverend Helen has made an extensive list of resources available for those interested in listening to audio of recited or sung scriptures or reading further in the various articles and chapters mentioned in this Dharma series.
 Select “Resources” to access the page with the full listing and links to the audio and text files.